Square Millimeter to Square Foot Conversion Calculator: Free Online Tool

 Common Uses for square millimeters

-• Engineering & Manufacturing: Specifying tolerances, cross-sectional areas of fine wires or fibers, surface areas of micro-components.
+• Engineering and Manufacturing: Specifying cross-sectional areas of fine wires, optical fibers, and small mechanical components; defining surface areas of micro-electromechanical systems (MEMS); measuring surface roughness features.

-• Electronics: Defining the area of pads or traces on printed circuit boards (PCBs).
+• Electronics: Defining the area of contact pads, traces, vias, and components on printed circuit boards (PCBs) and integrated circuits (ICs).

-• Optics: Measuring the area of small apertures or sensor elements.
+• Optics: Measuring the effective area of small apertures, detector pixels, laser beam cross-sections, or optical fiber cores.

 Common Uses for square feet

-• Art & Photography: Sometimes used to specify the dimensions or area of artwork or prints.
+• Art & Signage: Describing the area of canvases, prints, or signs.

 Frequently Asked Questions